Bring your C++ Application to the Web with Web Assembly

 $ pkg-config --libs opencv4 # get the libraries path (-L) and all the libraries (-l)

-, while the secound one should return -L/usr/local/lib -lopencv_dnn -lopencv_gapi -lopencv_highgui -lopencv_ml -lopencv_objdetect -lopencv_photo -lopencv_stitching -lopencv_video -lopencv_calib3d -lopencv_features2d -lopencv_flann -lopencv_videoio -lopencv_imgcodecs -lopencv_imgproc -lopencv_core
+The first should return -I/usr/local/include/opencv4.
+The second should return -L/usr/local/lib -lopencv_dnn -lopencv_gapi -lopencv_highgui -lopencv_ml -lopencv_objdetect -lopencv_photo -lopencv_stitching -lopencv_video -lopencv_calib3d -lopencv_features2d -lopencv_flann -lopencv_videoio -lopencv_imgcodecs -lopencv_imgproc -lopencv_core.
+These are the paths for the OpenCV core files and libraries.

 cd /root && git clone https://github.com/cloudinary/ssimulacra && cd ssimulacra